Hamdan v. Rumsfeld: Reaction to the decision

-On July 7, 2006, the Secretary of Defense issued a memo "Application of Common Article 3 of the Geneva Conventions to the Treatment of Detainees in the Department of Defense".
-This may be the basis of a July 11, 2006, statement by the Bush administration that all detainees at Guantanamo Bay and in U.S. military custody everywhere are entitled to humane treatment under the Geneva Conventions.
-This declaration appears not to cover CIA detainees and is ambiguous with respect to the interpretation of Common Article 3 and the definition of "humane treatment".
+On July 7, 2006, the Department of Defense issued a memo titled "Application of Common Article 3 of the Geneva Conventions to the Treatment of Detainees in the Department of Defense".
+This was followed by a July 11, 2006 statement by the Bush administration that all detainees at the Guantanamo Bay detention camp and in U.S. military custody everywhere were entitled to humane treatment under the Geneva Conventions.
+This declaration did not cover CIA detainees and was ambiguous with respect to the interpretation of Common Article 3 and the definition of "humane treatment".

-There were some indications that the other detainees being held at facilities throughout the world (e.g., Bagram Air Base and black sites), might use the Supreme Court's ruling to challenge their treatment.
-Their reasoning may be that since the Geneva Conventions afforded protection to Hamdan, its other protections might be effective for them as well.
+There were some indications that the other detainees being held at facilities throughout the world (e.g., Bagram Air Base and black sites), might use the Supreme Court's ruling in Hamdan to challenge their treatment on the grounds that since the Geneva Conventions afforded protection to Hamdan, its other protections might be effective for them as well.
 Commentators expressed mixed opinions about the strength of this argument.

 Implications for theories of executive power

-The decision may have important implications for other disputes relating to the extent of executive power and the unitary executive theory.
+As of 2006, the decision may have important implications for other disputes relating to the extent of executive power and the unitary executive theory.
 In particular, it may undermine the Bush administration's legal arguments for domestic wiretapping by the National Security Agency without warrants as required by the Foreign Intelligence Surveillance Act.

 Charges dismissed/new charges

-On June 5, 2007, Hamdan and Canadian youth Omar Khadr, had all charges against them dismissed.
-The judges presiding over their military commissions ruled that the Military Commissions Act did not give them the jurisdiction to try Hamdan and Khadr, because it only authorized the trial of "unlawful enemy combatants".
-Hamdan and Khadr's Combatant Status Review Tribunals, like those of all the other Guantanamo captives, had confirmed them as "enemy combatants".
+On June 5, 2007, Hamdan and Canadian youth Omar Khadr had all charges against them dismissed.
+The judges presiding over their military commissions ruled that the Military Commissions Act did not give them the jurisdiction to try Hamdan and Khadr because it only authorized the trial of "unlawful enemy combatants".
+Hamdan and Khadr's Combatant Status Review Tribunals, like those of all the other Guantanamo captives, had only termed them "enemy combatants".

 In December 2007, a tribunal determined that Hamdan was an "unlawful enemy combatant".
 In August 2008, he was convicted by the military commission of the lesser of two charges and received a sentence of 66 months, reduced by time served to five and a half months.
 In November 2008, the US transferred him to Yemen, where he served his last month.
-After release, he joined his family in Sana.
-In October 2012, the US Appeals Court for the District of Columbia, overturned Hamdan's conviction, acquitting him of the charge.
+After release, he joined his family in Sanaa, Yemen.
+In October 2012, the District of Columbia Court of Appeals overturned Hamdan's conviction, acquitting him of the charge.